 It’s hard to believe Ferrari would ever replace the V12, but after the 1950 season in F1, a four cylinder was on the drawing board.
 Motivation came from HWMs driven by Stirling Moss that were powered by four-cylinder ALTA engines.
-The performance of this car and the upcoming 2-liter limit on engine capacity was influenced both Enzo Ferrari and designer Aurelio Lampredi to make their own four-banger.
+The performance of this car and the upcoming 2-liter limit on engine capacity influenced both Enzo Ferrari and designer Aurelio Lampredi to make their own four-banger.

-For the 1951 season, Lampredi was given a the task to design a 2.0 and 2.5 four cylinder engines that used the same interchangeable parts.
+For the 1951 season, Lampredi was given the task to design a 2.0 and 2.5 four cylinder engines that used the same interchangeable parts.
 He was convinced that the low rpm torque curve would offer an advantage on twisty circuits.
 After 100 days, the first prototype engine was complete and ready.
 It had a DOHC, chain-driven valvetrain, 2 Weber 45 DOE carburettors, a light alloy casting and a displacement of 1985cc that could produce 170 bhp.
-This combination fit so well within the new Formula 2 rules that Ferrari and Alberto Ascari became world champions.
+This combination fit so well within the new rules that Ferrari and Alberto Ascari became world champions.

 By 1956, Ferrari had reached the potential of the 4-cylinder by enlarging it even more for the 860 Monza.
 This helped the car achieve a 1-2 victory at the Sebring 12-Hours.